fredMilloh/fredMilloh/README.md

 with links to the repositories of the created applications, such as :

-> Application MVP for sharing consumer product recalls, developed in SwiftUI.
+> MVP application for sharing non-compliant consumer product recalls, developed in SwiftUI.

 <img width="40" src="https://user-images.githubusercontent.com/47221695/174842408-00378070-f76d-4051-a106-ca20322d74e2.png"> [projet ProductRecall](https://github.com/fredMilloh/ProductRecall)